w3c/wai-media-guide/description.md

 **That's it!
 You don't need to bother with any of the developing options below.**

-## Developing Description in a Separate Audio File Only

-This requires skills and software for audio recording and audio editing.

-_(Per above, this approach only works when there enough space in the main audio for the description, and the media player supports a separate audio track for the description.)_

-The process to develop description in a separate audio file is basically:
-1. Write out the descriptions.
-See [Tips for Describing – Writing below](http://@@).
-2. Record the descriptions.
-See [Tips for Describing - Recording below](http://@@).
-3. Provide synching data for the audio file … @@...
-4. Provide a caption file of the description.
-[Example VTT file of audio description](http://@@)
-5. Ensure the files are integrated with the player on the web page.

-## Developing a Separate Described Video

-### If Descriptions Fit in Spaces
+## Developing a Separate Described Video - If Descriptions Fit in Spaces

 If the descriptions fit in the spaces _(as described in @@ above)_, you need to develop a separate audio file.
 This requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.